Protect the future of your children.

 Beneficiary funds are exempt from tax.

-As a beneficiary, you don’t have to do the reporting yourself – reporting will have to be done by the Beneficiary Fund Administrator, licenced through Section 13B of the Pension Funds Act to administer these types of benefits.
-Payments to a beneficiary fund must comply with FSB accounting and reporting requirements.
-Annual audited financial statements of the beneficiary fund must also be submitted to the FSB.
+As a beneficiary, you don’t have to do the reporting yourself – reporting will have to be done by the Beneficiary Fund Administrator, licensed through Section 13B of the Pension Funds Act to administer these types of benefits.
+Payments to a beneficiary fund must comply with FSCA accounting and reporting requirements.
+Annual audited financial statements of the beneficiary fund must also be submitted to the FSCA.

 A beneficiary fund is usually controlled by a board of trustees that includes an independent trustee, a principal officer, and an independent auditor.